Cyclones vs. Panthers: First Round Betting Trends, Record ATS, Home/Road Splits

 Iowa State vs. Pittsburgh: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 6 seed Iowa State Cyclones (19-13) and the No. 11 seed Pittsburgh Panthers (23-11) will meet in the opening round of the NCAA Tournament on Friday at 3:10 PM.
-Iowa State is favored by 3.5 points in the matchup, which airs on truTV.
-Here's everything you need to know about this 6-11 matchup when filling out your brackets.
+The No. 6 seed Iowa State Cyclones (19-13) are favored (-3.5) to defeat the No. 11 seed Pittsburgh Panthers (23-11) in the first round of the NCAA Tournament on Friday at Greensboro Coliseum.
+The matchup begins at 3:10 PM on truTV.
+Here are some insights about this Midwest Region contest for those filling out their brackets.
 The matchup has a point total of 130.5.

 Iowa State vs. Pittsburgh Odds & Info